Camping in Cypress Hills Interprovincial Park

 The view from Head of the Mountain.

 The lakefront in Elkwater was busy, so we lay our towels out on the grass across from the sand.
 We enjoyed the early warmth on this last weekend of June, and even braved the cold water in short bursts.
-We returned to our campsite for dinner and to prepare for our planned sunset hike.
+Elkwater Lake is a popular spot for fishing, boating, and swimming on warm days.

 The sun setting behind the trees.